· ·

 Growing Ivy

-Poor ivy has also been much maligned with slanderous gossip.
+Poor Ivy has also been much maligned with slanderous gossip.
 Ever accused of being a parasitic tree killer, ivy is quite harmless to the tree itself.
-That being said, Ivy is a very needy plant, growing and spreading quickly, using resources, so it is often helpful to keep it pruned or under control so that the tree’s growing environment is not harmed.
+That said, Ivy is a very needy plant, growing and spreading quickly and using resources.
+It is often helpful to keep it pruned or under control to avoid harming the tree’s growing environment.
 Ivy is a drought-tolerant climber that grows well in both sun and shade.
-Use it in spots you would like some greenery on.
+Use it in spots where you would like some greenery.

 Benefits of Ivy

 • Ivy (especially English Ivy) is high in saponins.
-Saponins create suds making the ivy good to use as a natural soap.
+Saponins create suds, making ivy a good choice for natural soap.

 • English Ivy may help purify the air in your home.
 Be mindful to keep it out of reach of pets.

-• Professionally made ivy extract/supplements may help with respiratory support.
-Don’t go out and boil any ivy leaves laying around.
+• Professionally manufactured ivy extract/supplements may support respiratory function.
+Please don’t go out and boil whatever ivy leaves are lying around.

 • Some have used it as an anecdotal treatment for arthritis.